doruk-can/readingisgood/README.md

 # Details

 To use api's you should use registered users.
 Some apis cannot be used by ordinary users (such as addNewBook, getOrdersByDateInterval, changeOrderStatus), admins can use all apis.
 It is possible to register a new user via signup api.

-However, you can use pre registered users.
-Admin username: "admin", password: "password123".
-Ordinary user: "ali", password: "123456'
+# How to start

+In terminal change direction to readingisgood folder -> cd ../readingisgood Execute this command -> docker build -t springboot-mongodb:1.0 .
+Execute this command -> cd src
+Execute this command -> docker-compose up    or in detach mode if you don't want to see logs -> docker-compose up -d

+Now our application is working.
+To use apis you should sign up.
+We have to add roles collection before using apis on postman.
+It's a necessary collection to allow new sign up request.

+In terminal execute this command -> docker exec -it mymongodb bash Then -> mongo
+Then -> use readingisgood_db
+Then -> db.roles.insert(
+   [
+     { name: "ROLE_ADMIN" },
+     { name: "ROLE_USER" }
+   ]
+)

+Now you can use the application.
+When you sign up request body's role attribute can be ["admin"] or ["user"] .